Akshaykapoor/assignment/README.md

 #########################################################################################

-In the interest of time and scope of this assignment, a vagrant box is not supplied so as to simulate everything.
+In the interest of time and scope of this assignment, a vagrant box is not supplied with everything baked in it.
 #########################################################################################